softwareliberationarmy/minesweeper-ts-tdd-2/README.md

 TODO:

-- add a "play again" button
 - styling!
 - right-click to add flag to a bomb cell

 - selectors for size of the gameboard
+- add a Minesweeper.tsx for the gameboard and associated controls